Chandragupta Maurya: Historical sources

 The Greek and Roman texts do not mention Chandragupta directly, except for a second-century text written by the Roman historian Justin.
-They predominantly mention the last Nanda Empire, which usurped the king before him.
-Justin states Chandragupta was of humble origin and includes stories of miraculous legends associated with him, such as a wild elephant appearing and submitting itself as a ride to him before a war.
-Justin's text notes Chandragupta and Chanakya defeated and removed Nanda from his rule.
-Megasthenes' account, as it has survived in Greek texts that quote him, states that Alexander the Great and Chandragupta met, which if true would mean his rule started earlier than 321 BCE.
+They predominantly describe India, or mention the last Nanda emperor, who usurped the throne of the king before him (Curtis, Diodorus, Plutarch).
+Justin states that Chandragupta was of humble origin, and includes stories of miraculous legends associated with him, such as a wild elephant appearing and submitting itself to him as a ride to him before a battle.
+Justin's text states that Chandragupta "achieved [India's] freedom, and "aspired to royalty by all men," as he offended Nanda and was ordered to death, but saved himself "by a speedy flight."

+Plutarch states that Chandragupta, as a young man, saw Alexander the Great.
 He is described as a great king, but not as great in power and influence as Porus in northwestern India or Agrammes (Dhana Nanda) in eastern India.
-As Alexander didn't cross the Beas river, so his territory probably lied in Punjab region.

-The pre-4th century Hindu Puranic texts mostly mirror the Greek sources.
-These texts do not discuss the details of Chandragupta's ancestry, but rather cover the ancestry of the last Nanda king.
+The Brahmanical Puranic texts do not discuss the details of Chandragupta's ancestry, but rather cover the ancestry of the last Nanda king, and the restoration of just rule by Kautilya (Chanakya; the identification with Kautilya, the author of the Arthashastra, dates from a later period).
 The Nanda king is described to be cruel, against dharma and shastras, and born out of an illicit relationship followed by a coup.
-The Chanakya's Arthasastra refers to the Nanda rule as against the spiritual, cultural, and military interests of the country, a period where intrigue and vice multiplied.
-Chanakya states that Chandragupta returned dharma, nurtured diversity of views, and ruled virtuously that kindled love among the subjects for his rule.
+According to Mookerji, the Arthasastra refers to the Nanda rule as against the spiritual, cultural, and military interests of the country, a period where intrigue and vice multiplied.
+In a later addition, the Arthasastra states that the text was written by him who returned dharma, nurtured diversity of views, and ruled virtuously that kindled love among the subjects for his rule, an insertion linking the Guptas to the Mauryans.

-One medieval commentator states Chandragupta to be the son of one of the Nanda's wives with the name Mura.
-Other sources describe Mura as a concubine of the king.
-Another Sanskrit dramatic text Mudrarakshasa uses the terms Vrishala and Kula-Hina (meaning - "not descending from a recognized clan or family.") to describe Chandragupta.
-The word Vrishala has two meanings: one is the son of a Shudra; the other means the best of kings.
-A later commentator used the former interpretation to posit that Chandragupta had a Shudra background.
-However, historian Radha Kumud Mukherjee opposed this theory, and stated that the word should be interpreted as "the best of kings".
-The same drama also refers to Chandragupta as someone of humble origin, like Justin.
-According to the 11th-century texts of the Kashmiri Hindu tradition – Kathasaritsagara and Brihat-Katha-Manjari – the Nanda lineage was very short.
-Chandragupta was a son of Purva-Nanda, the older Nanda based in Ayodhya.
-The common theme in the Hindu sources is that Chandragupta came from a humble background and with Chanakya, he emerged as a dharmic king loved by his subjects.